MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 [--Link to equivalent PyTorch example--](https://github.com/MichaelMoroz/TensorFrost/blob/main/examples/ML/MNIST/pytorch.py)

-After I implemented module support with the optimizers, first thing I implemented is a convolutional neural net for the Fashion MNIST classification problem.
+After I implemented module support with the optimizers, first thing I made is a convolutional neural net for the Fashion MNIST classification problem.
 This is a more classic ML problem and you would probably expect for PyTorch to just straight up win every time.
-Turns out, actually no, for small network sizes, TensorFrost can actually have a significant win, but I do suspect it might be related simply to either having way less overhead or not loading the traning batch through the CPU, which can kill perf a lot.
-Other than that, here there isn't that much you can fuse to gain a lot of performance from.
+Turns out, actually no, for small network sizes, TensorFrost can actually have a significant win.

 Here is a comparison of the number of training iterations per second for the same minibatch size of `128` and with the same(ish) ADAM optimizer, for TensorFrost and for PyTorch